kayamy/nocode-mac-app/readme.md

 ![5](https://github.com/kayamy/nocode-mac-app/blob/master/images/5.png)

-You're all set up now 🕴️
+You're all set up now🕴️

 Next up is changing some parts of the code to point to your bubble app.
 To learn how, check out the [tweet](twitter.com/minimumssstudio).